pallet/ritz/README.md

 ## Usage

-To run with jpda:
+To run ritz with debugging capabilities (notice that it will need to spawn an extra JVM process):

     lein ritz

-To run without jpda:
+To run ritz with no debugging capabilities:

     lein ritz 4005 localhost :server-ns ritz.repl